Measurements on Melting Pressure, Metastable Solid Phases, and Molar Volume of Univariant Saturated Helium Mixture: Experimental arrangement

 Two interdigital capacitors (IDC) on opposite walls of the cell cavity were used to monitor the local helium density.
 In practice they remained in the dilute liquid phase, except for times when the solid was grown to large enough size.
 The capacitors were calibrated using pure liquid $^4$He and experimental data from literature \cite{Watson1969,Tanaka2000}.
 Such calibrations had been performed with pure $^3$He also, when experiments on that were done, but it was observed that between the $^3$He and mixture experiments both capacitors had somewhat inconsistent values at a given nominal helium density.
 The discrepancy was slightly different for the two IDC's.
 This was observed when the capacitances of the two capacitors were plotted against each other and results from different liquids were compared.
 The origin of this effect remains unknown.
 The difference between the molar polarizabilities \cite{MolarPolarizability} of the two helium isotopes is much too small to account for this and the magnitude of the effect was not exactly the same for the two capacitors.
 Eventually pure $^4$He over the entire pressure range and a few $^3$He points adjusted to fit the $^4$He data were used for the calibrations.
 The maximum differences between pure $^3$He and pure $^4$He calibrations were 0.18~cm$^3/\mathrm{mol}$ and 0.12~cm$^3/\mathrm{mol}$ for the two IDC's in the mixture molar volume range.
 The maximum relative discrepancy was thus 0.7\%.
 The variation in molar volumes for the two calibrations as functions of capacitances were very similar for both capacitors, see Fig.~\ref{Fig:IDCcalibration}.

-This indicates that the majority the effect was either due to the different helium isotopes used for the calibrations or an inconsistency between the literature values of the two pure liquid molar volumes.
+This indicates that the majority of the effect was either due to the different helium isotopes used for the calibrations or an inconsistency between the literature values of the two pure liquid molar volumes.
 The $^3$He calibration gave consistently smaller molar volumes at a given capacitance compared to the $^4$He, with the difference being larger at smaller capacitances (larger molar volumes).
+The IDC calibrations were performed at 10~mK temperature.

 The capacitances $C$ were transformed to molar volumes $v_\mathrm{m}$ by using the Clausius-Mossotti relation

 experimental data for the molar polarizability $\alpha_\mathrm{m}$ of helium \cite{MolarPolarizability}, and using the expected capacitance for an interdigital capacitor